dimtass/stupid-projects.com/_posts/2022-05-30-docker-registry-on-sbc.md

 { "insecure-registries":["192.168.0.79:5000"] }
 ```

-> Note: you need to replace the IP with your SBC's IP.
+> You need to replace the IP with your SBC's IP.
+{: .prompt-info }

 Then restart the `docker` service:
 ```sh